Vietnam.vn - Nền tảng quảng bá Việt Nam

 Short story: Reunion

-Ben Con is where fishing boats of fishermen on the mainland anchor after a trip to the sea, and also where fishing boats from Ngu Island dock to the mainland to sell seafood and buy consumer goods.
-For many years, fishing sailboats, and later motorboats, were the only means of transportation for the islanders to the mainland.
+Ben Con is where fishing boats from the mainland anchor after their fishing trips out to sea, and it's also where fishermen's boats from Ngu Island dock to sell seafood and buy consumer goods on the mainland.
+For many years, sailing fishing boats, and later motorboats, were the only means of transportation between the island villagers and the mainland.

 Báo Lâm ĐồngBáo Lâm Đồng02/08/2025